mozilla/2018-global-sprint-planning/project-coach.md

 9. When the project is complete and featured, Coach encourages Lead to **remove the preparation check-list from their issue in the GS repo, so the issue is now bright, shiny and contributor facing!**

 ### Featured Projects on Pulse
-A featured project is one that's been reviewed for documetation and shows up in Mozilla Pulse!
+A featured project is one that's been reviewed for good documetation and is listed in [Mozilla Pulse](https://www.mozillapulse.org/featured).
+These are our most contributor-friendly projects!

-To moderate on [Mozilla Pulse](https://www.mozillapulse.org/featured) you'll need to log in.
+To moderate on Pulse you'll need to log in.
 If you are new to Mozilla Pulse, please take a minute or two to create a profile.
 A moderation option will appear at top right on your page.
 If you don't see the moderation option right away, don't worrry.
 We will be adding these on Tuesday 3/27.
 If after 3/27 you still don't see the option just ping Zannah in the Gitter chat and I'll be sure to get you moderator permissions.

 PLEASE **ONLY** MODERATE PULSE LISTINGS FOR PROJECTS YOU ARE COACHING!
 Do not take any action on any other listings.

-The following information must be included in any Pulse listing-- ensure that this information is complete before approving any submission.
+The following information must be included in any Pulse listing-- ensure that this information is complete before approving any project.
 Use the list below to check each submission before you approve it:

 * **Title** Use the title of the project
 * **URL** If the project has a landing page, it goes here.
 Otherwise, link to the README in your project repo